 - Does the form expire?

-The Nevada POLST form does not expire, but should be reviewed with the patient or their representative or, if no representative for a patient lacking decisional capacity, a patient surrogate, if there is a change of health status, they are transferred or the patient’s preferences change.
+No. The Nevada POLST form does not expire, but should be reviewed with the patient or, if the patient lacks decisional capacity, their representative or surrogate, if there is a change of health status, they are transferred or preferences change.